h2oai/nitro/README.md

 There are several ways to create options.
 These are explained in the next section.
 The simplest way is to supply a sequence (tuple, set or list) of strings.

-By default, this shows buttons for up to 3 options, radio-buttons for up to 7 options, or a dropdown menu for more than 7 options.
+By default, this shows buttons for up to 3 options, radio buttons for up to 7 options, or a dropdown menu for more than 7 options.
 This behavior can be controlled using `mode=`, explained in later examples.

-The example below has 4 options, hence radio-buttons are shown.
+The example below has 4 options, hence radio buttons are shown.

 ```py